-- -(i) A Sunday school, a vacation Bible school, or a religious instructional class which is conducted by a religious organization and at which children are in attendance for not more than 3 hours per day for an indefinite period, or not more than 8 hours per day for a period not to exceed 4 weeks during a 12 month period, or a facility operated by a religious organization where children are cared for not more than 3 hours while persons responsible for the children are attending religious services. - -(ii) A special education program or service conducted under the authority of article 3 of 1976 PA 451, MCL 380.1701 to 380.1766. - (iii) A kindergarten operated by a local or intermediate school district under the authority of 1976 PA 451, MCL 380.1 to 380.761, or as part of a nonpublic elementary school.
-However, this exemption shall not apply to a nonpublic kindergarten operated as part of a center. (iv) A program that is primarily supervised, school-age-child-focused training in a specific subject, including, but not limited to, dancing, drama, music, or religion.
-This exclusion applies only to the time a child is involved in supervised, school-age-child-focused training. (v) A program that is primarily an incident of group athletic or social activities for school-age children sponsored by or under the supervision of an organized club or hobby group, including, but not limited to, youth clubs, scouting, and school-age recreational or - (e) "CEU" means a continuing education unit awarded by an accredited college or university sponsor of continuing education units or equivalent awarded by the state board of education.
+- -(i) A Sunday school, a vacation Bible school, or a religious instructional class which is conducted by a religious organization and at which children are in attendance for not more than 3 hours per day for an indefinite period, or not more than 8 hours per day for a period not to exceed 4 weeks during a 12 month period, or a facility operated by a religious organization where children are cared for not more than 3 hours while persons responsible for the children are attending religious services. - (ii) A special education program or service conducted under the authority of article 3 of 1976 PA 451, MCL 380.1701 to 380.1766. - (iii) A kindergarten operated by a local or intermediate school district under the authority of 1976 PA 451, MCL 380.1 to 380.761, or as part of a nonpublic elementary school.
+However, this exemption shall not apply to a nonpublic kindergarten operated as part of a center.

-supplementary education programs.
-This exclusion applies only to the time the school age child is engaged in the group athletic or social activities and if the school age child can come
+(iv) A program that is primarily supervised, school age child-focused training in a specific subject, including, but not limited to, dancing, drama, music, or religion.
+This exclusion applies only to the time a child is involved in supervised, school age child-focused training.

-- (f) "Child care aide" means an individual who is 17 years of age, who provides services and participates in child care activities in a child care center, who shall not have unsupervised access or provide unsupervised care or supervision of children, and who has satisfactorily completed at least 1 year of a vocational-occupational child care aide training program approved by the department. - (g) "Child care administration" means educational courses in child care administration, education administration, or business administration. - (h) "Child care background check system" means the database maintained by the department to document a comprehensive background check and eligibility determination pursuant to section 5n of the act, MCL 722.115n. - (i) "Child care center" means that term as defined in section 1(h) of the act, MCL 722.111(h). - (j) "Child care staff member" means that term as defined in section 1(a) of the act, MCL 722.111(a). - (k) "Child development associate credential" or "CDA" means a credential awarded by the Council for Professional Recognition or a similar credential approved by the department. - (l) "Child-related field" means 1 of the following:
+(v) A program that is primarily an incident of group athletic or social activities for schoolage children sponsored by or under the supervision of an organized club or hobby group, including, but not limited to, youth clubs, scouting, and school-age recreational or supplementary education programs.
+This exclusion applies only to the time the school-age child is engaged in the group athletic or social activities and if the school-age child can come - (ef) "CEU" means a continuing education unit awarded by an accredited college or university sponsor of continuing education units or equivalent awarded by the state board of education. - (g) "Child care aide" means an individual who is 17 years of age, who provides services and participates in child care activities in a child care center, who shall not have unsupervised access or provide unsupervised care or supervision of children, and who has satisfactorily completed at least 1 year of a vocational-occupational child care aide training program approved by the department. - (h) "Child care administration" means educational courses in child care administration, education administration, or business administration. - (i) "Child care background check system" means the database maintained by the department to document a comprehensive background check and eligibility determination pursuant to section 5n of the act, MCL 722.115n. - (j) "Child care center" means that term as defined in section 1(h) of the act, MCL 722.111. - (k) "Child care staff member" means that term as defined in section 1(a) of the act, MCL 722.111. - (l) "Child development associate credential" or "CDA" means a credential awarded by the Council for Professional Recognition or a similar credential approved by the department. - (m) "Child-related field" means 1 of the following: